M Idioms

 - a place that is popular with people for some reason (from the city of Mecca which is the religious center of Islam)

-The small area of lakes is a Mecca for people who like to fish.
+The area with many lakes is a Mecca for people who like to fish.

 meet one's end/death